DFE-Digital/register-early-career-teachers/documentation/service-rules/appropriate-body-users.md

 for delivery partner service or any other related services, they will be required to state which role they need to carry out for that session.

-* 💻Some appropriate bodies may be delivery partners, but they have differing responsibilities for each role, and in theory might be responsible for different ECTs.
+* 💻 Some appropriate bodies may be delivery partners, but they have differing responsibilities for each role, and in theory might be responsible for different ECTs.
 Delivery partners are also responsible for mentors, not just ECTs.